Get an Opal card

 You will need to provide your proof of entitlement card and information about your eligibility.

-If you’re an ex-member of the Defence Forces with a disability and meet eligibility for a free travel Transport Concession Entitlement Card, you can apply for a Transport Concession Entitlement Card and free travel Opal card at the same time on the Transport Concession Entitlement Card website.
+If you’re an ex-member of the Defence Forces with a disability and meet eligibility for a free travel Transport Concession Entitlement Card, you can apply for a Transport Concession Entitlement Card and free travel Opal card at the same time.
+Find out more, including how to apply.

 Other ex-members of the Defence Forces who are eligible for free travel can download the Ex-Defence Force Travel Pass application form, fill it in and send it, with two passport-sized photographs, to:

 Transport for NSW